docker-compose: scale and link

 The author made 3 app containers, 1 redis container and 1 nginx container.
 I find some ugly implement here that each node is hard coded in conf file, so if nodes need to be scaled up, we should add more and more nodes in the conf file.

-docker compose scale is a useful command here to let us scale up our app containers elegantly. docker compose scale node=3 nginx=1 redis=1 will automatically create 3 node containers for us.
+is a useful command here to let us scale up our app containers elegantly. docker compose scale node=3 nginx=1 redis=1

 But there is another dark cloud on the sky.
 In the previous version, nginx config file is simply as follows: